ozansulukpinar/Coderbyte/README.md

 GitHub Repo: https://github.com/ozansulukpinar/Coderbyte

 Coderbyte is a website for solving coding challenges.
-All challengeable problems are published on this website: https://coderbyte.com/
+A lot of challengeable problems are published on this website: https://coderbyte.com/

 I chose some of them to solve.